hewison-chris/agora-cl-docs/website/docs/how-agora-cl-works/keymanager-api.md

 ## Authentication

-A JWT token ( found on the second line of the auth-token file) will be generated in the prysm default wallet directory otherwise defined by `--wallet-dir` flag. the token will also be printed in the console:
+A JWT token ( found on the second line of the auth-token file) will be generated in the agora-cl default wallet directory otherwise defined by `--wallet-dir` flag. the token will also be printed in the console:
 ```
 [2022-04-15 14:07:39]  INFO rpc: http://127.0.0.1:7500/initialize?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.e30.ck3J6tcvHcI74IiFjyJqcBH-MmNAq-fMr0ncyZkGvFM
 ```